ProgVal/nightowls/README.md

 <!-- Wives, girlfriends, boyfriends, husbands, managers, sons, daughters ...  if there's a programmer in your life, you should probably read Book, it will make your programmer like you even more than they already do. -->

-Femmes, petites-copines, petits-copains, maris, managers, fils, filles… si vous avez un programmeur dans votre vie, vous devriez probablement lire Livre, ce programmeur va vous aimer d'aventage.
+Femmes, petites-copines, petits-copains, maris, managers, fils, filles… si vous avez un programmeur dans votre vie, vous devriez probablement lire Livre, ce programmeur va vous aimer d’aventage.

 <!-- If you're a programmer, the last part of Book is for you.
 Reading the other parts might make you nod your head in agreement, if it doesn't, you should write to Swizec. -->